-- Substitute half the sugar in any baking recipe for Monk Fruit Sugar
+- Substitute half the sugar in any baking recipe with Monk Fruit Powder

-Monk Fruit Sugar is a zero calorie sweetener that gets its sweetness from antioxidants called Mogrosides.
-Our Monk Fruit Sugar has naturally a fruity aroma and a sweet taste.
+Monk Fruit Powder is a zero calorie alternative for baking that gets its sweetness from antioxidants called Mogrosides.
+Our Monk Fruit Powder has naturally a fruity aroma and a sweet taste.
 It is completely natural as it has no fillers or any additives.

 - Use Coconut or Almond Flour in your pie crust